eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 	to list a fragment of a string in a line that would be continued in the next line.

+Mathematical expressions that are contained within a pair of
+	parentheses can be continued over multiple lines without using any continuation markers, such as the aforementioned ellipsis or backslash.

 ##	Compatibility with *Matlab*